cinnamon17/cinnamon17/README.md

 ------------

 - ⚡ Enthusiast person.
--🌱Always curious to learn new technologies.
+- 🌱 Always curious to learn new technologies.
 - 🔭 I’m currently working on open source projects
 - 💬 Ask me about whatever you want;